Meghatomar182004/Forest-Fire-Detection/README.md

-# Forest-Fire-Detection
-This repository contains a deep learning-based approach for detecting forest fires using image classification.
-The model is built using TensorFlow and trained on the Wildfire Dataset.
-It utilizes Convolutional Neural Networks (CNNs) for classification and is optimized for GPU acceleration.
+This repository contains a Convolutional Neural Network (CNN)-based deep learning project for detecting forest fires from images.
+It is built using TensorFlow and Keras and trained on The Wildfire Dataset.

-Features and Improvements:
+Project Structure:

+Week 1 Highlights:

-Dataset Handling: Downloads and processes the Wildfire Dataset from Kaggle.
+Downloaded and extracted The Wildfire Dataset using KaggleHub.

-GPU Optimization: Ensures the use of a GPU for faster training and inference.

-CNN Architecture: Implements a CNN model for classifying images into 'fire' and 'nofire' categories.

-Data Augmentation: Utilizes ImageDataGenerator to enhance the training dataset.

-Visualization: Displays sample images from the dataset for better understanding.
+Visualized image samples from the dataset.

+Verified GPU availability for accelerated training.

+Checked the number of classes (fire, nofire).

+Displayed class-wise image samples using Matplotlib.

+Week 2 Improvements:

+Added image preprocessing using ImageDataGenerator.

+Normalized images by rescaling pixel values.

+Loaded data in batches of 32 for efficient training.

+Enabled shuffling of data to avoid overfitting.

+Built a deeper CNN with three Conv2D and MaxPooling2D layers.

-Improved Efficiency: Optimized model training with dropout layers to reduce overfitting.
+Added a Dropout layer to reduce overfitting.

+Used binary class mode for classification (fire, nofire).